 Turkish for Bus Travel: A guide to Turkish terms you'll need to know while using Turkey's inter-city bus system.

-Long-distance Bus Travel in Turkey: A guide for travel by inter-city motor coach.
+Long-distance Bus Travel: A guide for travel by inter-city motor coach.

 The Dolmuş: A guide to riding privately-owned mini-buses, or jitneys.